awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-sdk-csharp-ref-callbacks.md

 # Realtime Servers client API \(C\#\) reference: Asynchronous callbacks<a name="realtime-sdk-csharp-ref-callbacks"></a>

 Use this C\# Realtime Client API reference to help you prepare your multiplayer game for use with Realtime Servers deployed on Amazon GameLift fleets\.
-For details on the integration process, see [Get started with Realtime Servers](realtime-plan.md)\.
+For details on the integration process, see [Prepare your Realtime server](gamelift_quickstart_integration.md#realtime-plan)\.
 + [Synchronous Actions](realtime-sdk-csharp-ref-actions.md)
 + Asynchronous Callbacks
 + [Data Types](realtime-sdk-csharp-ref-datatypes.md)